Whether you are touching up a few spots or painting all the walls, one aspect of painting that no one looks forward to is the smell.

 Or if you have carpeting, you can simply sprinkle it over the carpet and let it sit.

-A good, cheap box fan may be one of the best and easiest solutions to the paint fume smell issues in your apartment.
+A good, cheap box fan may be one of the best and easiest solutions to your apartment’s paint fume smell issues.

 Simply place the fan in an open window, make sure it is pointing outside, open another window on the opposite side of the room if possible, and then turn on the fan.